-Sure, grown-ups tell us not to play with our food.
-But if you’re making art out of it, is it so bad?
-There are all kinds of shapes we can cut.
-Slice brownies into triangles and squares to make a house or a rocketship.
+Sure, grown-ups tell us not to play with our food, but if you’re making art out of it, is it so bad?
 Cut a pancake into squares, then eat every other bite to make a checkerboard.
 If you cut 4 or 5 long grooves out of a carrot, when you slice the carrot you’ll get little flower shapes, like in the picture on the left.
 The question is, can this make even your least favorite food taste good?

 Wee ones: How many petals does each carrot flower have?